Cloud routers

 OpenStack CLI

-- Go to Network → Cloud routers tab.
+- Go to the Network → Cloud Routers tab.

-- From the menu of the cloud router, select Connect to Internet.
+- In the menu of the cloud router, select Connect to internet.

-If you disconnect the Cloud Router from the Internet, its external IP address will return to the address pool.
-When you reconnect, the IP address will change.
+If you disconnect a cloud router from the internet, its external IP address is returned to the IP pool.
+After reconnecting, the IP address will change.

-A cloud router cannot be disconnected from the Internet if it handles traffic for public IP addresses.
+A cloud router cannot be disconnected from the internet if it is processing traffic for public IP addresses.

 Control panel